 If you the project is starting from scratch, it is necessary to examine the current situation of the team.

-Are the team members also following other projects?
-What are their other daily activities to keep in mind?
+- What are their other daily activities to keep in mind?

 Some people may be available to work on the project activities just for a limited time of their day / week, on the other hnad, others may be available full-time.

-2. Report of skills and absences
+2. Record of attendance and skills

 It is possible to better manage the workload of the team, if the project manager knows when the individual employees are absent: holidays, company outings, etc.

-It is important to include these absences in the planning in order to not assign work during these periods.
+It is important to include these absences in the project planning in order to not assign work during these periods.

 Each person can be a valid “player” if his strengths, skills and responsibilities are well known.

 A collaborator may be able to work in different areas thanks to new knowledge acquired, or to deal with more technical tasks thanks to new skills developed.
+Therefore, the suggestion is to cyclically verify the “new skills” learned from the individual collaborator.

 3. Set expectations